 - If you do not look through the viewfinder when you press the shutter button, attach the eyepiece cover (p.270).
-If stray light enters the viewfinder when the picture is taken, it may throw off the exposure. - With <OC>, the interval between multiple shots may be prolonged depending on shooting conditions such as the image-recording quality and external flash use. - Solution of the second seco - After taking self-timer shots, playing back the image (p.388) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (p.97) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, either tap on the LCD monitor or press the <DRIVE > button. - If remote control shooting is enabled, it will take approx. 2 min. for auto power off to take effect even if [¥2: Auto power off] is set to [1 min.]. - If [ ▲4: Bulb timer] is set to [Enable], <७c> ([Self-timer: Continuous]) cannot be selected.
+If stray light enters the viewfinder when the picture is taken, it may throw off the exposure. - With <১c>, the interval between multiple shots may be prolonged depending on shooting conditions such as the image-recording quality and external flash use.

+- <\\$\delta\2\> enables you to shoot without touching the camera mounted on a tripod.
+This prevents camera shake if you shoot still lifes or long exposures. - After taking self-timer shots, playing back the image (p.388) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (p.97) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, either tap on the LCD monitor or press the <DRIVE> button. - If [♠4: Bulb timer] is set to [Enable], <७c> ([Self-timer: Continuous])